Nov 15, 2024

-With narrow majorities in both houses of Congress, Democrats are expected to make use of the budget reconciliation process to advance key pieces of their agenda.
+With narrow majorities in both Houses of Congress, Republicans are expected to make use of the budget reconciliation process to advance key pieces of their agenda.
 Reconciliation provides for expedited consideration of certain legislation; its use is particularly important in the Senate because it limits the time allowed for debate and prevents the inclusion of non-budgetary provisions.
 The reconciliation process avoids the potential need to gather 60 votes to end debate and therefore allows the Senate to adopt legislation with a simple majority (51 votes, or 50 votes plus the vice president as tie-breaker).

 How Does Budget Reconciliation Work?